elmatica/Open-Trade-Transfer-Package/README.md

 The timestamp of the last update of the file, in format YYYY-MM-DDTHH:MM:SS

 ### project
-The name of the project included in the file
+A string with name of the project included in the file

 ### version
-The version of the information included in the file
+A float with the version of the information included in the file

+### Description
+A string representing the description of the content

 ## Possible generic elements in the products/profile/capability sections.
 If you want to place generic information in the file, you should enclose the information within a section called "generic".
 E.g. if you wanted to create a profile indicating that no products can be manufactures outside NATO countries, you could do it like this: